Book Cover Design: A Definitive Author's Guide

 Top Tip: Avoid the urge to be prescriptive in your brief.
 You can show designers other book covers for inspiration, but allow them to make the creative decisions.
 After all, that’s what you’re paying them for.

-Even though authors won’t need to know exactly how book jackets are made, you should try to understand the cover design process.
+Even though authors won’t need to know exactly how the book jacket "sausage" is made, it's best to understand the cover design process.
 In this section, we’ll look at the three basic techniques used by cover designers and discover how much Reedsy’s designers will charge for each.